Predbat automation API

 For settings inside Home Assistant e.g. switch.predbat_, select.predbat_ and input_number.predbat_* you can already use an automation to change these values

-For settings in apps.yaml its very difficult or impossible to update them via an automation.
+For settings in apps.yaml it's very difficult or impossible to update them via an automation.

-For this reasons there is a selector called select.predbat_manual_api which works a bit like the manual override ones but this can have new values added using the select API in Home Assistant.
+For this reason, there is a selector called select.predbat_manual_api which works a bit like the manual override ones but this can have new values added using the select API in Home Assistant.
 The only function the selector itself serves is to store override commands, you can clear from the selector but you have to set them using a service call.

-Certain settings from apps.yaml maybe overridden using this method.
+Certain settings from apps.yaml may be overridden using this method.

 Each override is in a string format and works a bit like a web URL, setting the command and the values.